jaxsonpd/trimware-sw/docs/server_comms_protocol.md

 Bytes:

 - Radio Device Type
-- The first 4 bytes are the active frequency
+- The first 4 bytes are the active frequency MSB first
-- The next 4 bytes are the standby frequency
+- The next 4 bytes are the standby frequency MSB first

 The frequency can be requested by just sending the device type byte.